-The Academic Success Program is an emblem of the College of Law’s commitment to the success of each of its students.
-The program consists of several elements, including first-year small-group tutorial sessions, a first-year exam-writing seminar, an upper-level skills course, and a third-year course in Legal Analysis: Skills and Strategies.
+The Academic Success Program exemplifies our commitment to the success of each of our students.
+The program consists of several elements, including small-group tutorial sessions, exam-writing seminars, an upper-level skills sequence and a third-year course in Legal Analysis: Skills and Strategies.

-In addition to conducting the tutorials, ASP study group leaders/tutors offer regularly scheduled weekly office hours open to the entire first-year-class.
-A schedule of these office hours will be posted on the Legal Writing/ASP bulletin board and distributed to all first-year students.
-The ASP coordinators/legal writing faculty are also available to discuss students’ individual concerns.
+- ASP study group leaders/tutors offer regularly scheduled office hours open to the entire first-year-class.
+ASP coordinators and legal writing faculty are also available to discuss students’ concerns.

 - First-year students with a cumulative fall semester GPA of 2.2 or lower are required to participate in spring ASP tutorial sessions even if they were not required to participate during the fall semester.
 These students will also be required to participate in an intensive six- to eight-week exam-writing seminar to provide practice in responding to hypotheticals similar to those used on final exams.

 - Second-year students with a cumulative first-year GPA of 2.4 or lower are required to participate in the upper-level ASP to help improve fundamentals such as outlining and note-taking skills.
 ASP coordinators/legal writing instructors also provide individualized feedback on practice exam questions.

 - Students with the ten lowest cumulative GPAs in their class at the end of the second year are required to enroll in Advanced Legal Analysis: Skills and Strategies (Law 616) during the spring semester of their third year.
 Any remaining slots in this limited enrollment course are open to the rest of the third-year class.
 Law 616 helps students further develop skills required to pass the bar examination.